openforis/sepal-doc/docs/source/setup/gee.rst

 2.  **Zone 2**: is where advanced users can code their own scripts using the GEE JS API

 3.  **Zone 3**: is here to display information about current processes.
-3 panels are availables:
+3 panels are available:

     -   Inspector: will transform the arrow of the mouse into a pointer.
 Click anywhere on the map to have information about what you are displaying
-    -   Tasks: display all the tasks of your account (runnning, finished or failed)
+    -   Tasks: display all the tasks of your account (running, finished or failed)
     -   Console: will display the console panel of the running scripts

 Go in **zone 1** and select the **assets** panel.
 Click on the :code:`Create home folder` red button.